BMBOUP/Optimal_threshold/README.md

 # Optimal threshold
-R-code to display  the time-dependent marker by treatment predictiveness curve  using time-depenedent logistic model.
+This R code makes an easier access to the supplementary material of the papier entitled **On evaluating how well a biomarker can predict treatment response with survival data**.

-The function **check_effect** :
+The function **check_effect**

 The function **simul_data** is a function to simulated data using three scenarios: constant, increasing and decreasing  effect of treatment.